emrahhcan/CindysLife-MVC-OOP/README.md

 * Clone the repository, or download the zip file.
 * Download the MAMP, XAMP or WAMP depends on your machine.
 * There are several steps before you start these are;
 * * Change the config.php file based on yourself.
-It must look like given below.
+It must look like given below (Do not forget to open php tag before the code below).

           define('DB_HOST', 'localhost'); // Localhost
           define('DB_USER', ''); // Your phpMyAdmin Username